scaleway/scaleway-operator/CONTRIBUTING.md

 To submit code:

 - Create a fork of the project
-- Create a topic branch from where you want to base your work (usually master)
+- Create a topic branch from where you want to base your work (usually main)
 - Add tests to cover contributed code
 - Push your commit(s) to your topic branch on your fork
-- Open a pull request against `scaleway-operator` master branch that follows [PR guidelines](#pull-request-guidelines)
+- Open a pull request against `scaleway-operator` main branch that follows [PR guidelines](#pull-request-guidelines)

 The maintainers of `scaleway-operator` use a "Let's Get This Merged" (LGTM) message in the pull request to note that the commits are ready to merge.
 After one or more maintainer states LGTM, we will merge.